Luke-Wilson/blog/source/_posts/Intro-to-Flexbox.md

 <br /><h3>So, what is Flexbox?</h3>

-Flexbox was introduced with CSS3.
+Flexbox, short for 'flexible boxes', was introduced with CSS3.
 It gives us an easy-to-use box model for laying out user interfaces.
 It is great for aligning items and distributing space among those items within their parent container.
 It adapts well when the dimensions of items or the container change, intelligently filling the available space.

 It is also 'direction-agnostic' meaning you can flip the layout on its side, or reverse it, without changing the orientation of the content itself.
 Missy Elliot would be stoked.